Lino Miele - Personal Biography

 Lino became a devout Ashtanga yoga student while maintaining his work as a technical director in a theatre.
 In 1993, he created the Federation of Astanga Yoga Centres with a few other dedicated students.
 Lino's passion for the practice and curiosity for really understanding the vinyasa system led him to research and write a manuscript under the guidance of Sri K. Pattabhi Jois.
 The final manuscript contained the profound study of the exact vinyasa in the first and intermediate series, and upon Guruji's request, it was published under the title Astanga Yoga Book in 1994.
 Shortly thereafter, Sri K. Pattabhi Jois acknowledged Lino for his personal research on the vinyasa method and his many years of apprenticeship by giving him the certificate to teach (1994).
 Although certified, Lino kept going back to study with Guruji in Mysore.
 In 1996, Lino finished his second book, the result of his study of the advanced A and B series, which was finally published in 2012 [Ashtanga Yoga: The Yoga of Breath: I, II, III, IV Series].

 Over the years, Lino has also produced a number of posters, the very first being a tribute to his guru called A Yogi's Life (1995), a collage of vintage photos where every member of the Jois family is represented doing an asana.
-The second poster (2000) is with Sharath doing the first and intermediate series, and the third poster (2007) is with Lino himself doing the advanced A series.
+The second poster (2000) is with Sharath doing the primary and intermediate series, and the third poster (2007) is with Lino himself doing the advanced A series.
+In 2015, he produced a new primary and intermediate series poster.

 Lino is the founder of six Astanga Yoga Schools in Helsinki (1997), Rome (2000), Copenhagen (2000), Milano (2009), Buenos Aires (2009) and Tallinn (2010) which he visits annually and where he holds workshops and summer retreats.
 The longest workshop takes place in Lino's centre in Kovalam Beach, where he teaches for two months every year.
 Lino has now been touring and teaching for more than a decade.
 He is loved, respected and renowned for his uncompromising way of passing on the traditional Ashtanga yoga method.